20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 functionName parameters
 ```

 In particular, calling the function `main` in interactive mode will result in the same behavior of calling `stack run` in normal mode.
+Again, editing the source code and then hitting `:r` will trigger recompilation on the fly.

 ## Replicating the Ledger-Hedger paper results